sollecitom/ideas/projects/facts/README.md

 10. Scalability.
     1. The system should scale horizontally to support large-scale deployments with sustained throughput of commands, queries, and events.
-    2. The tool should be an option for a large retain bank with tens of millions of users, each initiating invocations tens of times a day.
+    2. The tool should be an option for a large retail bank with tens of millions of users, each initiating invocations tens of times a day.

 ## Notes/Thoughts